aws-samples/aws-batch-comp-infrastructure-sample/README.md

  "num_workers": [DESIRED NUMBER OF WORKERS]}
 ```

-For example, for the bucket we described earlier, given a 2 node (1 worker) cluster, it would be:
+For example, for the bucket we described earlier, given a cluster with two nodes (one worker), it would be:

 ```text
 {"s3_uri":"s3://[ACCOUNT_ID]-us-east-1-satcompbucket/test.cnf",
 "num_workers": 1}
 ```

 The leader base container infrastructure will pull the message off of the queue, find the problem in S3 and begin running it.
-For more information on the steps performed, please read the &quot;Extending the Solver Base Container&quot; section below.
+For more information on the steps performed, please read the [section on Extending the Solver Base Container](#understanding-the-solver-architecture-and-extending-the-competition-base-leader-container) below.

 ### Monitoring and Logging